freebasic/fbfrog/readme.txt

 To do:

-o Better output code formatting
-  - don't try to preserve white space,
-      1. at the end of the day we need bindings, no 1:1 translations
-      2. different language = different formatting anyways
-  - handle comments in certain places only
+o Split up all work into separate steps, better re-read input files multiple times
+  - Any merging/concatenating should be handled separately from translation
+  - functions to:
+      - load file into tk buffer
+      - parse a.k.a. colorize a.k.a. set marks
           - allow multiple mark flags per token, not just a single mark at least 2 or 3 levels:
               1. construct (struct, proc, ...)
               2. element (field, param, ...)
               3. purpose (token is an id? a type?)

-- add presets/rules to allow for trivial retranslation of known headers e.g. fbfrog zlib.h -preset zlib
+      - find constructs and extract information from them or operate on them
+          - high level parsing based on marks
+          - e.g. findPpInclude() or replaceIdentifier()

-- follow/merge/concat...
+          - foreach loops
-    - should follow automatically, or purely rely on dir scanning instead, headers usually are in a single directory, follow is rarely useful...
-    - we basically never want to pull in unrelated third-party headers from outside the directory
-    - presets should be able to decide what to do for each #include and also allow adding expected file names right from the start

-- always write output to current dir? need to recreate dir layout
+  - Add "presets", custom/hard-coded translation helpers
+     - allow fixups before and after normal translation
+  - When emitting, pretty-print automatically
+      - don't preserve white space,
+          1. at the end of the day we need bindings, no 1:1 translations
+          2. different language = different formatting anyways
+      - preserve comments at EOL only

+o Combine -follow/-merge/-concat into just -merge
+  - Following is useless, because we pretty much always want to work on all headers in a certain directory.
+Dir scanning takes care of that.
+    Any "external" #include will usually be translated separately if still needed, or will be replaced/removed somehow.

+  - From the command line it's better to only have 2 options:
+      a) 1:1 translation
+      b) all:1 (merge) translation
+    Any other special cases can be handled manually by presets...

+o Add option to display #include dependency graph for the input files
+  - useful to decide whether to -merge or not, to see how many "root" includes there are, etc.

 - arrays
 - vardecl/param initializers